EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

 In this section, the resulting graphs after the automatic analysis are listed and presented.

-After analysis gets finished, DeepLASI reports its confidence level for predicting existing states on each trace.
+After analysis gets finished, *Deep-LASI* reports its confidence level for predicting existing states on each trace.
 As you can see the histogram from our data on :numref:`tracewise_state_confidence_histogram`, such confidence level of the neural network is quit high and close to 1.
 The statistics shown on the y axis is also quit convenient.

 .. figure:: ./../../figures/examples/6_StateConfidence_Histogram.png
    :width: 350